Skip to main content

 Diagnosis

-If you live in an area that is not prone to kissing bugs, your veterinarian might not be familiar with Chagas in dogs.
+If you live in an area that is not prone to kissing bugs, your veterinarian might not be familiar with Chagas disease in dogs.
 If you have reason to suspect exposure to kissing bugs or Chagas-infected wildlife, be sure to provide details of the possible exposure.

 Treatment